ukncsc/lme/docs/backups.md

 # Backing up LME Logs

 Logs are backed up using the built-in Elastic facilities.
-Out of the box, ElasicSearch supports backing up to filesystems, and this is the only approach supported by LME.
+Out of the box, Elasticsearch supports backing up to filesystems, and this is the only approach supported by LME.
 Other backup destinations are supported but these require separate plugins, and are not supported by LME.

 ## Approach

-Backups are created using ElasticSearch snapshots.
+Backups are created using Elasticsearch snapshots.
 The initial snapshot will contain all of the current logs but subsequent backups will only contain changes since the last snapshot was taken.
 It is therefore possible to take regular backups without a significant effect on the system's performance and without